CONASTA 66 - Hobart, Tasmania

 Information for delegates

 Registration will open for all delegates from 1 March 2017.
-Get in before 31 April to receive the early bird price.
+Get in before 31 May to receive the early bird price.
 There will be a link on this page to the conference website.
 The website will provide information on accommodation and a link to book your accommodation.
 Pre and post conference tours will also be available.
-Keep checking on the ASTA website for further information.

 Dates to Remember